anxiousmodernman/co-chair/README.md

 * protoc
 * a few go tools: dep and gopherjs

-Installing `protoc` is similar.
-[Download a zip file for your distribution](https://github.com/google/protobuf/releases), expand it somewhere on your system that's a part of your C/C++ "includes" path.
+Installing `protoc` on Linux: [Download a zip file for your distribution](https://github.com/google/protobuf/releases), expand it somewhere on your system that's a part of your C/C++ "includes" path.
 The protoc zip file has the `protoc` compiler binary as well as some required libraries that the compiler will need to include at build time.